ryan-a-baker/educates-tbs/workshop/content/exercises/02-tbs-ci.md

 ![Tanzu Build Service](images/tanzu-build-service.png)

 Let's see how this works.
 With Tanzu Build Service, we will create an **image**.
 This is a mapping of Cody's source repo (or the application artifact produced by Cody's CI pipeline) to a container image in our Docker registry.
-Remember that the artifact Cody provides does not contain Dockerfiles, Kubernetes manifests, or anything else that requires knowledge of the specific container runtime environment that the application will run in.
-All of that information will be generated, in an automated and consistent way, during the Tanzu CI/CD process.
+Remember that the artifact Cody does not have to provide a dockerfile.
+The Tanzu build service will analyze the source code against the available build packs, and build the layers of the image using years of community best practice standards from the build packs that match the source code.

 ```terminal:execute
 command: kp image create spring-webdb -c demo-cluster-builder --tag harbor.{{ ingress_domain }}/{{ session_namespace }}/spring-webdb --local-path ~/spring-webdb.jar